setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/index.md

 Follow LSB: https://refspecs.linuxfoundation.org/lsb.shtml

-By setmy.info standards all packages should be unpacked (if possible) directly under /opt folder.
+By setmy.info standards, all packages should be unpacked (if possible) directly under /opt folder.

 Examples: